 When consumers lose job-based insurance, their former employer may offer COBRA continuation coverage.
-Consumers who leave a job and are eligible for COBRA continuation coverage must be given an election period of at least 60 days to choose whether or not to elect continuation coverage (starting on the date they are furnished the election notice or the date they would lose coverage, whichever is later).
+Consumers who leave a job and are eligible for COBRA continuation coverage must be given an election period of at least 60 days to choose whether or not to elect COBRA continuation coverage (starting on the date they are furnished the election notice or the date they would lose coverage, whichever is later).

-If consumers decide not to take COBRA coverage, they can generally choose to enroll in a QHP through an FFM instead.
-Remember, consumers who lose job-based coverage qualify for a 60-day SEP and may be eligible for APTC and CSRs that wouldn't be available to them if they enrolled in COBRA continuation coverage.
+- Consumers eligible to enroll in COBRA can generally choose to enroll in a QHP through an FFM instead.
+Remember, consumers who lose job-based coverage qualify for a 60-day SEP and may be eligible for APTC and CSRs that wouldn't be available to them if they enrolled in COBRA continuation coverage. - Consumers may also be eligible for a 60-day SEP to enroll in a QHP through an FFM if their former employer ceases all employer contributions for COBRA continuation coverage. - Consumers who lose job-based insurance may also be eligible for Medicaid/CHIP.